ThomasBakkenMoe/TDT4136-Introduction_to_Artificial_Intelligence/Assignment 1/Assignment1.md

 #### 5. What is Aristotle’s argument about the connection between knowledge and action?
 Does he make any further suggestion that could be used to implement his idea in AI?
 Who was/were the first AI researcher(s) to implement these ideas?
 What is the name of the program/system they developed?
 Google about this system and write a short description about it.

+#### 6. Consider a robot whose task it is to cross the road.
+Its action portfolio looks like this: look-back, lookforward, look-left-look-right, go-forward, go-back, go-left and go-right.

+##### (a) While crossing the road, a helicopter falls down on the robot and smashes it.
+Is the robot rational?
+In this instance, the agent is rational.
+Nothing in its action portfolio would allow it to detect the helicopter (unless it throws a cartoon shadow on the ground) and prevent the helicopter from hitting itself.
+The agent cannot look up.
+The agent can only act to achieve its goal based upon the information it can perceive.
+It cannot perceive the helicopter.

+##### (b) While crossing the road on a green light, a passing car crashes into the robot, preventing it from crossing.
+Is the robot rational?
+In this instance, the agent is not rational.
+The agent's goal is to reach the other side of the road, and it's action portfolio gives it the tools needed to detect and avoid the incoming car.
+Thus, the agent is behaving irrationally.
+This assumes that the agent is nimble enough to get out of the way of the car.